Harold Cole: On the run and death

 In the winter of 1943/1944, Cole was released from prison and went to work for Hans Kieffer, the efficient head of the Sicherheitsdienst (SD), the SS intelligence agency in Paris.
 With France invaded and the Allied armies advancing, Cole, Kieffer, and other SD operatives fled Paris on 17 August 1944.
 Cole wore the uniform of a German military officer.
-Kieffer and Cole retreated as the allies advanced and in April 1945 in the Black Forest they shed their uniforms and burned everything that might have identified them as German soldiers.
-Cole refashioned himself as Captain Robert Mason, a British secret agent who had been captured by the SD and Kieffer played the part of a low-level German policeman.
+Kieffer and Cole retreated as the Allies advanced, and in April 1945, in the Black Forest, they shed their uniforms and burned everything that might have identified them as German soldiers.
+Cole refashioned himself as Captain Robert Mason, a British secret agent whom the SD had captured.
+Kieffer played the part of a low-level German policeman.
 They surrendered to the American 117th Cavalry Reconnaissance Squadron near Wald, Germany.
-Kieffer was released after questioning and Cole was given the uniform of the U.S. Army lieutenant and an identification card as a member of Allied intelligence.
+Kieffer was released after questioning, and Cole was given the uniform of a U.S. Army lieutenant and an identification card as a member of Allied intelligence.

-Fearing discovery, Cole soon deserted the American army and fled to the sector of a defeated Germany then occupied by France.
+Fearing discovery, Cole soon deserted the American army and fled to the sector of a defeated Germany, then occupied by France.
 Wearing his American uniform, he had an enthusiastic welcome there, portraying himself as an experienced intelligence operative.
 He was given the job of arresting and interrogating Nazis in the Bad Saulgau area.
-He gathered a group of thugs under his command and accomplished the task with a maximum of looting and brutality, including the unauthorized execution of at least one former SS officer.
+He gathered a group of thugs under his command.
+He accomplished the task with maximum looting and brutality, including the unauthorised execution of at least one former SS officer.

-However, British intelligence was on the trail of Cole, and was watching two of his ex-mistresses in Paris.
+However, British intelligence was on Cole's trail, watching two of his ex-mistresses in Paris.
 He sent a postcard to one of them with a return address.
 She shared the postcard unwittingly with an MI9 officer.
 On 11 June 1945, Cole was found and arrested by MI5's Peter Hope after a fight in which Cole shot Hope in the leg.
 He was interrogated and imprisoned in Paris, but on 18 November, he stole the military overcoat of an American sergeant as a disguise and walked out of the prison.
-A massive manhunt ensued.
+A massive search ensued.
 As usual, Cole sought the company of a woman to assist him, and he found one at "Billy's Bar."
 Acting on a tip that a man who might be a German deserter was hiding out at Billy's Bar, French police conducting a routine search for deserters converged on the bar on 8 January 1946.
 Cole was killed in the ensuing gunfight after slightly wounding one officer.
 His body was later identified by Albert Guérisse, his Pat Line colleague who had survived imprisonment by the Germans.